napframework/nap-docs/app/manual/05_scene.md

 RTTI_END_CLASS
 ~~~~~~~~~~~~~~~

-The instance part of the component is created when the file is loaded and the system encounters a 'PerspCameraComponent' resource.
+The instance part of the component is created when the file is loaded and the system encounters a `PerspCameraComponent` resource.
 The instance is constructed using the registered constructor and is given the component (resource) that created it and the entity (instance) it belongs to.
 When the instance is initialized you know that the transform is available and everything up to that point went well.
 You can now safely locate the transform component and use it to (for example) compute the camera position in world space.

 The [update()](@ref nap::ComponentInstance::update) function can be overridden to add per-frame functionality to your instance.
 The system calls the `update` function together with a time stamp for you.
 The camera instance in the example above doesn't need it but other components do, for example: a component that blends two lines over time.

 Creating Links {#scene_linking}
 =======================

 You already know how to [create a link](@ref pointing) to a resource.
 But you can't use this type of link to point to components and entities.
 After all: there could be multiple instances of the same entity or component in your scene.
 When you want to point to a component you use the [ComponentPtr](@ref nap::ComponentPtr).
 When you want to point to an entity you use the [EntityPtr](@ref nap::EntityPtr).
-Pointing to components and entities in JSON is almost the same as pointing to stand-alone resources with one exception: you can use absolute or relative paths.
+Pointing to components and entities is almost the same as pointing to stand-alone resources with one exception: you can use absolute or relative paths.
 It is recommended to use our editor (Napkin) to create links between objects in the scene for you.

 To Components {#component_link}
 -----------------------

 The [ComponentPtr](@ref nap::ComponentPtr) allows you to point (create a link) to another component in the scene.
-It works almost the same as the ObjectPtr but needs a bit of extra information to work.
+It works almost the same as [pointing to resources](@ref pointing) but needs a bit of extra information to work.
 Let's look at the resource part of a component first:

 ~~~~~~~~~~~~~~~{.cpp}
 class LineBlendComponent : public Component